Rianto-RNT/pixl/README.md

 - Create mouse.go file to move or scroll the mouse
 - Implementing package mouse movement in pxcanvas.go

+### 11) Painting Pixels

+- Create interface Brushable in apptype to be able set the color
+- Create new function and implementing interface brushable in pxcanvas
+- Create brush.go file
+- Setup mouse movement in mouse.go

 ## Articles

 - [Updating MSYS2](https://www.msys2.org/docs/updating/)